ThyChristiansen/gallery/README.md

     - First, I create an input field for description in `GalleryForm.js` file.
     - Then I change some code in sever router to the user be able to post an array input which is picture and description.

+## Installation
+1. Create a database named your database name,
+2. The queries in the tables.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
+The project is built on Postgres, so you will need to make sure to have that installed.
+We recommend using Postico to run those queries as that was used to create the queries,
+3. Open up your editor of choice and run an npm install
+4. Run npm run server in your terminal
+5. Run npm run client in your terminal
+6. The npm run client command will open up a new browser tab for you!

+## Built With

+HTML, CSS, JS, React, JSON, Node.js, Postico, bootstrap, material-UI, SweetAlert

+## Acknowledgement

+Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
+(Thank your people)

+## Support

+If you have suggestions or issues, please email me at thuvu0411@gmail.com